saimn/flask-rstpages/docs/index.rst

        from flask.ext.rstpages import RSTPages
        pages = RSTPages(app)

-Then, you can use the :func:`RSTPages.get` method to convert your reStructuredText file to html::
+Then, you can use the :meth:`RSTPages.get` method to convert your reStructuredText file to html::

        @app.route('/<path:page>/')